SCiarella/FantaLega_Serie_AI/README.md

 After you have evaluated all the players according to your favorite metric, you have to build your team during the auction.
 This project is based on the following 2 assumptions to model the auction:
 * All the auctioneers (your friends in the fantalega) are decent players and their evaluation will not be much different compared to yours.
-* The auction is a classic english auction, with open ascending bids (la classica *asta a chiamata*)
+* The auction is a classic English auction, with open ascending bids (la classica *asta a chiamata*)

 Accepting this assumptions, we can model the fantacalcio auction as a **knapsack problem** which is a typical problem in *combinatorial optimization*.